Far-Beyond-Pulsar/blog/public/posts/2026-08-03-helio-vr-openxr.md

 ## Limits Negotiation When OpenXR Owns the Device

 `request_device` does not get called.
-OpenXR owns the `VkDevice`, so wgpu's normal device creation pipeline`—where it validates limits against the adapter and negotiates them down to what the backend supports`—is replaced entirely.
+OpenXR owns the `VkDevice`, so wgpu's normal device creation pipeline where it validates limits against the adapter and negotiates them down is replaced entirely.
 The limits are built in `create_wgpu_device` from `hal_adapter.capabilities.limits`:

 ```rust
 let mut limits = hal_adapter.capabilities.limits.clone();